nazordz/flutter-basecode/README.md

 # Goorita base code
-This app using material design v3 and use this [builder](https://m3.material.io/theme-builder) to generated this theme. run build runner `flutter pub run build_runner build`
+This app using material design v3 and use this [builder](https://m3.material.io/theme-builder) to generated this theme. run build runner with `flutter pub run build_runner build` after create/update model files.

 ## Architecture of this project: MVVM